nixworks/public/news/2013/01/29/index.md

 The bodies of at least 71 young men, all apparently summarily executed, have been found in the northern Syrian city of Aleppo, rebels and activists say.

 ### [Vittorio Grilli, Italy's Economy Minister, contends before a committee of parliament that the central bank's handling of the supervision of Monte dei Paschi has been "attentive and appropriate". ](/news/2013/01/29/vittorio-grilli-italy-s-economy-minister-contends-before-a-committee-of-parliament-that-the-central-bank-s-handling-of-the-supervision-of.md)
-_Context: Bank of Italy, Economy Minister, Italian, Monte dei Paschi, Vittorio Grilli, parliament_
+_Context: Bank of Italy, Economy Minister, Italy, Monte dei Paschi, Vittorio Grilli, parliament_

 ### [A Bombardier CRJ200 airliner operated by SCAT Air crashes near the Kazakh city of Almaty, killing all 15 passengers and 5 crew people on board. ](/news/2013/01/29/a-bombardier-crj200-airliner-operated-by-scat-air-crashes-near-the-kazakh-city-of-almaty-killing-all-15-passengers-and-5-crew-people-on-boa.md)
 _Context: Almaty, Bombardier CRJ200, Kazakhstan, SCAT Air, crashes_